athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Munsahir Gatecrasher.md

     desc: " (aura,fire) 10 feet.
 An munsahir's skin radiates heat like a forge's fire.
 A creature that starts its turn in the area must succeed at a DC 19 Fortitude check save or become [[Conditions/Fatigued|Fatigued]] while it remains in the area.
 Creatures immune to environmental heat effects or with any fire resistance are immune."

   - name: "Self-Destruct"
-    desc: "  When the munsahir is reduced to 0 HP, their armor explodes at the start of their next turn, dealing 5d6 fire damage in a 10-foot emanation (DC 19 Reflex check)."
+    desc: "  When the munsahir is reduced to 0 HP, their armor explodes at the start of their next turn, dealing 5d6 fire damage in a @Template[emanation|distance:10] (DC 19 Reflex check)."

 attacks:
   - name: ""